 English language and literature are at the heart of the way our students see and understand the world around them.
-We seek to introduce students to a range of texts, authors and ideas to challenge and stimulate debate.
-As they develop their own more nuanced appreciation of the subtleties of language and literature, students become equipped with better communication in their everyday lives, from improving their connections with their friends to critiquing the words of politicians.
+We introduce students to a range of texts, authors and ideas to challenge and stimulate debate.
+As they develop their appreciation of the subtleties of language and literature, our students develop the most effective communication in their everyday lives, from improving their connections with their friends to critiquing the words of politicians.

 Around a core of classic and modern literature, the diversity of our curriculum is the product of the scope of personal interests of our passionate and experienced teaching team – from world myths, social linguistics, metaphysical poetry and women’s middlebrow fiction, to sci-fi, graphic novels and Medieval verse.
 Students are encouraged to join us in developing their own unique literary journey and to share that with each other.